 - 1. Anyone can request reexamination at any time during the period of enforceability of the patent. - 2.
 Prior art considered during reexamination is limited to prior art patents or printed publications applied under the appropriate parts of 35 U.S.C.
 102 and 103. - 3.
 A substantial new question of patentability must be presented for reexamination to be ordered. - 4.
 If ordered, the actual reexamination proceeding is ex parte in nature. - 5.
-Decision on the request must be made within three months from initial filing and remainder of proceedings must proceed with "special dispatch". - 6.
-If ordered, a reexamination proceeding will be conducted to conclusion and issuance of certificate.
+Decision on the request must be made within three months from initial filing and remainder of propeedings must proceed with "special dispatch".

+6. If ordered, a reexamination proceeding will be conducted to conclusion and issuance of certificate.

-- 7. The scope of \\pa claim\ cannot be enlarged by amendment. - 8.
-All reexamination and patent files are open to the public.
+- -7.
+The scope of pa claim@ cannot be enlarged by amendment.
+Trainer a slift year trainer a lo vilides and - 8.
+All reexamination and patent files are open to the public; to strong the normal true based to have able to the public and analogy truer resuper and a strong training the strong training true to the public and the strong training train